Mechanism of Action

 Inclusion rationale

-Magnesium contributes to the reduction of tiredness and fatigue, to normal nervous system function, to normal muscle function, to normal energy metabolism, to normal psychological functions and to electrolyte balance.
+Magnesium contributes to a reduction of tiredness and fatigue, to normal functioning of the nervous system, to normal muscle function, to normal energy-yielding metabolism, to normal psychological function, to normal protein synthesis, to the maintenance of normal bones and normal teeth, to electrolyte balance, and it has a role in the process of cell division.
 Cofactor of over 600 enzymatic reactions, magnesium is the most broadly involved mineral in human cellular metabolism.
 It forms the Mg-ATP complex, the active form of cellular energy, and is involved in DNA replication, protein synthesis, nerve transmission and muscle contraction.
 DNA repair systems also depend on its presence.
-A meta-analysis encompassing over 500,000 participants found that an increase of 100 mg/day of dietary magnesium is associated with a 22% reduction in heart failure risk and a 19% reduction in type 2 diabetes risk.
 Epidemiological studies estimate that approximately 50 to 75% of the Western population does not reach the recommended daily intake.
-In the formula, magnesium participates in the bone axis alongside vitamin D3, vitamin K2-MK7, boron and CaAKG.
-Bisglycinate form for superior intestinal absorption compared to oxide or citrate forms, without the osmotic laxative effect that limits the tolerable doses of the latter.
+In the formula, magnesium participates in the bone axis alongside vitamin D3, and vitamin K2-MK7.
+Bisglycinate form, chelated to two glycines, selected for its digestive tolerance: it lacks the osmotic laxative effect that limits the tolerable doses of inorganic salts.

 Selected form

 Anhydrous magnesium bisglycinate, fully reacted: each magnesium atom is bonded to two glycine molecules, the smallest amino acid naturally present in the body.
 Unlike partially chelated bisglycinate on the market, this form contains no residual oxide or inorganic magnesium.
 The anhydrous form concentrates more elemental magnesium per gram.
-Result: significantly superior intestinal absorption compared to classic forms (oxide, citrate) and optimal digestive tolerance with no laxative effect.
-Magnesium contributes to the reduction of tiredness and to normal functioning of the nervous system.
-Quality: vegan, non-GMO, no excipient.
+Result: a well-absorbed organic form, and a digestive tolerance that sets it apart from the laxative salts.
+Magnesium contributes to a reduction of tiredness and fatigue.
+Magnesium contributes to normal functioning of the nervous system.
+No excipient.

 Formula dosage